DTjomsland/T3A2-A/README.md

 ### <strong>Functionality/Features</strong>
 - Keep a log of each shift including general notes, incident reports, and handover for the next worker.
 - Add shift dates and times to a shared roster/calendar.
-- Provide the ability to download reports for for use in funding applications and psychologist/medical appointments.
+- Provide the ability to download reports for use in funding applications and psychologist/medical appointments.

 ### <strong>Target Audience</strong>
 The target audience of the application is both those who employ and work in the support/disabilities sector.

 ### <strong>Tech stack</strong>
- The tech stack utilized for this project consists of a variety of tools and technologies that we chose based on out personal style of development.
+ The tech stack utilized for this project consists of a variety of tools and technologies that we chose based on our personal style of development.
 For project management, we chose to utilize the Kanban management process to implement agile practices throughout the development of our app.
 The design tools we chose to use for our initial wireframes, mockups, and diagrams are Balsamiq and Figma.
 These two were chosen because of their ease of use as well as the ability to easily collaborate with them.
 The version control system that will be utilized is Git with the assistance of GitHub.
 Standard git practices will be upheld in order to avoid possible issues when collaboratively working on our codebase.
 The front-end of the application will consist of React, CSS, HTML, and MUI for more advanced components.
 The back-end of the application will consist of Node, which will utilize the Express library to make queries to a MongoDB database.

 <strong>Project Management:</strong>
 - Trello